 - Three Rivers Festival including "sensory time" into midway

-- The city of Fort Wayne joins Easterseals Arc to create opportunities for the disabled
+- Fort Wayne and Easterseals Arc to create opportunities for those with disabilities

 - AWS Foundation unveils disability resource website